 All theft crimes in Virginia are frowned upon by the court system and can be punished harshly depending on the severity of the offense and the value of the items stolen.
 On top of the jail time and fines that could accompany a conviction, individuals may also be forced to pay restitution to the original owner of the property in question.

 It would be unwise to face such serious criminal charges alone.
 If you have been accused of a criminal act, contact Alexandria criminal attorney Steve Duckett to learn more about the charges you face as well as the strongest strategies for defense.
 Call our law office today to schedule a free consultation with an experienced criminal defense lawyer.

 We are pleased to announce Caitlin Chiquelin has been awarded the 2016 Steve Duckett Local Conservation Scholarship.
 Caitlin was chosen from a number of impressive applications and is recognized for her educational ambitions and dedication to environmental conservation.
 Learn more about Caitlin Chiquelin.

-Information on our 2017 Steve Duckett Local Conservation Scholarship will be coming soon.
+Information on our 2017 Steve Duckett Local Conservation Scholarship is now available.